 The boy, not overly ambitious, nevertheless plugged away at his advancement requirements, just one step at a time.
 He achieved First Class Scout within a year, overcoming what he considered the most daunting requirement, sending and receiving Morse code.
 In those days, merit badges were for Scouts of First Class rank and above, and aside from summer camp, there were no merit badge classes.
 Each merit badge represented a call to a merit badge counselor and several meetings.

 The boy was shy, and in the beginning it was extremely hard to pick up the telephone and call an adult that he did not know.
-He would sit be the phone for five minutes, gathering up the courage to call.
+He would sit by the phone for five minutes, gathering up the courage to call.
 But it was the only way to get the merit badge, so he pushed himself to make contact (and was pleasantly surprised to find a friendly adult on the other end.)
 In addition to the merit badges he earned at summer camp every year, he added another 3 or 4 merit badges a year on his own.
 The telephone calling became easier.

 When the boy was 13, a new requirement for Eagle Scout was instituted, an Eagle Scout Service Project.
 He tackled the project like he had tackled all his merit badges, just one step at a time.
 It was just like climbing a steep mountain, one foot in front of the other, sometimes stopping to catch his breath or take a break.
 And at age 15, a little more than four years after he was inducted as a Tenderfoot Scout, the boy successfully passed his Eagle Scout board of review.
-The young man was pleased, of course, but not particularly surprised.
+The young Scout was pleased, of course, but not particularly surprised.
 It felt nice to be at the top.

 There are three lessons in this true story that can help you reach Eagle rank: